 Airport’s summer starts early with 5.7% passenger growth in April

-Malta International Airport welcomed 415,409 passengers last April, marking a 5.7% growth over the previous year and kick starting the busy, summer months ahead.
+415,409 passengers were welcomed last April, marking a 5.7% Malta Airport passenger growth over the previous year and kickstarting the busy, summer months ahead.
 This figure is comparable to the passenger numbers registered in the August peak of 2011 (427,575 passengers), just five years ago.

-April’s growth partially resulted from the launch of the airport’s summer schedule, which features new routes, new airlines, and an increased flight frequency to a number of destinations.
+Malta Airport passenger growth in April partially resulted from the launch of the airport’s summer schedule, which features new routes, new airlines, and an increased flight frequency to a number of destinations.
 In fact this contributed to a seat capacity growth of 3.8%.

 The top five traffic drivers for April remained largely unchanged from the previous months, with the United Kingdom holding on to its top spot, followed by Italy, Germany, and France.